-- (a) "Disclosure" means the informal process by which parties share information to include relevant and material documents and the identity of persons who may have relevant and material information.Courts may, in accordance with law, permit non-parties to receive and/or provide disclosures. - (b) "Discovery" means the process by which parties seek case or party information through formal processes including, but not limited to subpoenas, subpoenas to produce, depositions, interrogatories, requests for production of documents and tangible things, and requests for admission.
-The Courts may, in accordance with law, permit non-parties to receive and/or provide engage in discovery. - (c) "Parties" means the Petitioner, Guardians ad litem for the children, Respondents, Intervenors, and any other person or entity designated as a party by the court in accordance with law.
+- (a) "Disclosure" means the informal process by which parties share information to include relevant and material documents and the identity of persons who may have relevant and material information. - (b) "Discovery" means the process by which parties seek case or party information through formal processes including, but not limited to subpoenas, subpoenas to produce, depositions, interrogatories, requests for production of documents and things, and requests for admission. - (c) "Parties" means the Petitioner, Guardians ad litem for the children, Respondents, Intervenors, and any other person or entity designated as a party by the court in accordance with law.

 Rule 3.
-Scope of Discovery
+Delivery of Disclosures and Discovery.